lforalaska/my-gatsby-project/content/pages/about.md

 socialImage: /media/img_0013.jpg
 draft: false
 ---
 *The short:*

 > I graduated from Colorado College in 2019 with a degree in Mathematical Economics.
-I self taught coding my senior year to pass a technical interview at a cybersecurity company in Boston.
-I then joined my friend's startup building a gaming AI.
-During COVID, we couldn't raise another funding round so I joined Facebook.
-In my free time, I like to play video games and volunteer.
+I am a self taught coder.
+I previously worked at Rapid7, a cybersecurity company in Boston and Midgame, a gaming AI startup.
+I currently work at Facebook.
+In my free time, I enjoy playing Dota and volunteering.

 *The long:*